President of FEPS

 In 1992 Mr. D’Alema became President of the PDS parliamentary group in the Chamber of Deputies.
 He was re-elected MP both in 1994 and 1996.
 In July 1994 he was elected General Secretary of the PDS.
 On 5 February 1997 Massimo D'Alema was elected Chair of the parliamentary Committee on Constitutional reform; on 4 November 1997 the Committee submitted to the two Houses of Parliament a draft reform of Part II of the Italian Constitution.

 On 9 April 2006 he was elected MP for Apulia representing the Olive Tree coalition.
-On 17 May 2006 he was appointed deputy Prime Minister and Foreign Secretary in the Prodi government.
+On 17 May 2006 he was appointed deputy Prime Minister and Minister of Foreign Affairs in the Prodi government.
 On 22 April 2008 he was elected MP for Apulia representing the Democratic Party (Partito democratico, PD).

-He is currently a member of the Chamber of Deputies and since January 2010 he is the Chairman of COPASIR (Parliamentary Committee for the Security of the Republic), which is responsible for the Parliamentary control on intelligence services.
+From January 2010 to March 2013 he has been the Chairman of COPASIR (Parliamentary Committee for the Security of the Republic), which is responsible for the Parliamentary control on intelligence services.
 He has also been the President of a political Foundation called "Fondazione di cultura politica Italianieuropei" since 2000.

 He was elected as the first President of FEPS on 30th June 2010.